spdustin/ChatGPT-AutoExpert/.github/ISSUE_TEMPLATE/bug-report--autodev-py.md

 ### Other Info

+Shared chat: (link to a shared chat where this occurred, if you can)

 …what else should I know about the issue you experienced, such as steps to reproduce, unusual circumstances, etc.

 #### memory.yml